Hornbill-Docs/esp-config/esp-config/_inline/ic-form-field-editor-data-binding.md

 # Form Field - Data Binding

-The data binding property allows you to specify another custom form field that you want to overwrite when setting this fields value.
+The data binding property allows you to specify another custom form field that you want to overwrite when setting this field's value.

 So for example if you have a custom form with id of "FormA" and in it a field with id of "CustomerID".
 To overwrite the value captured in that form you would set the data binding in this field to FormA.CustomerID